-Aim: The aim of the course is to provide knowledge about splitting fields,
+Aim: The aim of the course is to provide knowledge about splitting fields, extension fields, Galois fields etc. and their applications

-- CO 1 acquire knowledge about external and internal direct product of groups - CO 2 learn application normal subgroups and factor groups - CO 3 apply Sylow Theorem in the study of simple groups. - CO 4 understand the application of algebra in finding the roots of polynomials - CO 5 conceive the concept of field extensions and discuss Galois Theory. - CO 6 study the solvability of polynomials by radicals, insolvability of quintic.
+- co 1 acquire knowledge about external and internal direct product of groups - CO 2 learn application normal subgroups and factor groups - CO 3 apply Sylow Theorem in the study of simple groups. - CO 4 understand the application of algebra in finding the roots of polynomials - CO 5 conceive the concept of field extensions and discuss Galois Theory. - CO 6 study the solvability of polynomials by radicals, insolvability of quintic.